kovidgoyal/calibre/setup/installer/windows/notes.rst

 This is needed for automation of the build process, and the ease of use of the unix shell (bash).

-Install, vim, rsync, openssh, unzip, wget, make at a minimum.
+Install, vim, rsync, openssh, unzip, wget, make, zsh, bash-completion, curl at a minimum.

 After installing python run::
     python setup/vcvars.py && echo 'source ~/.vcvars' >> ~/.bash_profile